Edit on GitHub Ask developers in the Community

 RX Data (0x0C)

 Data sent from an IOX to the GO device.
 The GO will reply with an ACK.
-The 0x0C message series start with a Information Type 1 - Packet Wrapper 0x25 message, and also ends with one.
+The contents of this payload may follow a higher level protocol structure such as MIME.
+The 0x0C message series start and end with a Information Type 1 - Packet Wrapper 0x25 message.

 Payload — RX Data